rust-lang/moderation-team/moderation-team-charter.md

 # Rust Moderation Team Charter

-Up to this point the Moderation team has existed largely without well defined structure and operations.

-Going forward, we propose to define the Moderation Team Charter to clearly spell out its purview, existing policy, and procedures.
-Additionally we plan to expand the responsibilities of the Moderation team to include aspects of collaboration.
+This document attempts to define the Moderation Team Charter to clearly spell out its purview, existing policy, and procedures.

 # Mission

 To ensure that the Rust Project is, and continues to be, a welcoming place for everyone.
 We aim to support individuals and teams in creating a healthy and collaborative environment that keeps contributors interacting in a productive and respectful way.

-## How does the Moderation team help achieve the goals of the Rust Project?

-* Facilitation: Help lead discussions on a topics that may require a third party facilitator.
-* Intervention: Serve as mediators in cases where disputes among individuals have risen to a level that intervention is deemed necessary.

 # Purview

 * [[D]] Establishing moderation policy for the entire project.
     * The code of conduct.
 * [[D]] The Moderation team repository.
-* [[D]] The Moderation team Zulip streams.
 * [[A]] Moderation of all official Rust venues.
 * [[R]] Conflict transformation and mediation.
 * [[R]] Limiting individual participation within the project.
 * [[C]] Reviewing proposed new team members.

-## How does this group make decisions?

-This team uses a consent based decision making process where consent is reached by all current team members and work is delegated to individuals.

 ## What specifically is outside Moderation purview?